-Common symptoms of COVID-19 include fever and dry cough, sometimes causing shortness of breath.
-If you are experiencing symptoms compatible with COVID-19, call before you seek medical care.
-In Bethel, call 563-6949 and in villages, call your clinic.
+Common symptoms of COVID-19 include fever, chills, cough, shortness of breath, diarrhea, and diminished sense of taste or smell.
+If you are experiencing symptoms like this, call before you seek medical care.
+In Bethel, call 543-6949 and in villages, call your clinic.

 It is critical that people self-isolate if they have symptoms of illness, have tested positive for COVID-19, or believe they may have been exposed to the virus.
 Self-isolation can prevent the spread of COVID-19 to other people.
 You should isolate yourself if: